top of page

 Planned Early-Stage Infrastructure

-Three community wells, placed to serve community land and supply water to those without access
+• Three community wells, placed to serve community land to supplement those with limited water access

 These will be pursued gradually as finances permit, not on a fixed or guaranteed timeline.